Your Guide To Conducting A Change Readiness Assessment (With Template)

 Learning from Feedback

 A growth mindset encourages a proactive approach to feedback.
 Employees and organisations with a growth mindset value feedback as a means to learn and improve.
 In the context of change management, feedback becomes a valuable tool for assessing the effectiveness of change initiatives.
-By viewing feedback as constructive input rather than criticism, organisations can iteratively refine their strategies, ensuring that they align more closely with organisational goals and employee needs.
+By viewing feedback as constructive input rather than criticism, organisations can iteratively refine their strategies, ensuring they align more closely with organisational goals and employee needs.

 Persistence in the Face of Setbacks